yambo-code/yambopy/docs/source/tutorial.rst

 **a.
 Static dielectric function**

     ``FFTGvecs``: number of planewaves to include.
 This can in general be smaller than the number of planewaves used to calculate the density in the self-consistency cycle.
-A typical good value is around 30Ry (system dependent and hance should be always checked).
+A typical good value is around 30Ry (system dependent and hwnce should be always checked).

     ``BndsRnXs``: number of bands to calculate the screening.
 In general a very high number of bands is needed to reach convergence.